mathias-brandewinder/mathias-brandewinder.github.io/_posts/2019-12-04-santas-mailbox.md

         )
 ```

 The mailbox will now run only 4 tasks at the same time at most.
 When a new `Batch` of jobs arrives, they go into a queue.
 If less that 4 jobs are currently running, jobs are dequeued and processed, increasing the count of jobs "in flight".
-When the job is `Completed`, a message is sent back to the mailbox, decreasing the count of jobs currently in flight.
+When the job is `Completed`, a message is sent back to the mailbox, decreasing the count of jobs currently in flight, and signaling that new jobs can be started.

 Mister Claus deploys his updated code, and anxiously looks at the logs: